 Parasitic diseases, in farm animals and our pets, are very common and should be effectively controlled to avoid poor health and welfare.

 In poultry flocks and pig herds, the control of internal parasites (endo-parasites) and external parasites (ecto-parasites) can be managed practically through the provision of an anti-parasitic medicated feed.
 Anti-parasites are generally classified as POM-VPS medicines, meaning they can only be supplied on prescription by a veterinary surgeon, pharmacist or suitably qualified person.
-The Responsible Use of Medicines in Agriculture Alliance (RUMA) have produced advice on the responsible use of anti-parasitic medicines in farmed species (4) and further information will also be available in the NOAH anti-parasitics briefing documents.
+The Responsible Use of Medicines in Agriculture Alliance (RUMA) have produced advice on the responsible use of anti-parasitic medicines in farmed species (4) and further information is also available in the NOAH anti-parasitics briefing documents.

 There are a comprehensive range of regulatory control measures in place that govern the authorisation, manufacture, distribution, marketing, sale and use of veterinary medicine products and medicated feed.
 These include UK veterinary medicine regulations and a framework of EU legislation (5, 6).
 All veterinary medicines, including those used to make medicated feed have been approved according to strict quality, efficacy and safety criteria.